Introduction to Deep Dungeons in FFXIV

 1.

-Palace of the Dead and Heaven on High are ever-changing dungeons whose architecture is never quite the same each time players enter to explore its depths.
-All players will begin at level 1 and level 61 respectively, and only by fighting the enemies within will they be able to gain the strength and experience needed to explore.
+Palace of the Dead, Heaven on High and Eureka Orthos are ever-changing dungeons whose layouts are different each time the player enters them.
+All players will begin at a lowest level possible for their chosen dungeon, and only by fighting the enemies within will they be able to gain the strength and experience needed to explore.

 2.

-Below are the key differences between the two:
+Below are the key differences between the three:

-• Palace of the Dead has 200 floors, while Heaven on High has only 100.
+• Palace of the Dead has 200 floors, while Heaven on High and Eureka Orthos only have 100.

 • Palace of the Dead starts at either floor 1 or floor 51.

-• If starting on the later floors, as mentioned above, your character will start out at the level cap of the content you're doing.
+• If starting on the later floors, as mentioned above, your character will start out at the level cap of the chosen dungeon instead.

 3.